 - punitive damages

-Pain and suffering is capped at $350,000 in Nevada.
-And if the driver was a government employee acting in the course of his/her job (such as a police officer on patrol), then the employee is liable for only $100,000 in medical bills and lost wages.
-Otherwise, there are usually no caps to compensatory damages.12
+If the driver was a government employee acting in the course of their job (such as a police officer on patrol), then the employee is liable for only $100,000 in medical bills and lost wages.
+Otherwise, there are usually no caps on compensatory damages.6

-Typically, the victims’ attorney negotiates with the driver’s insurance company defense attorneys in attempt to avoid a trial.
+Typically, your attorney negotiates with the driver’s insurance company’s defense attorneys in attempt to avoid a trial.

-3. Whom can pedestrians sue if they get injured by a car or bike in Nevada?
+3. Whom can I sue if I get injured by a car or bike?

 Potential defendants in Nevada pedestrian accident cases may include:

-- The driver of the car or bike, if he/she was being negligent;
+- The driver of the car or bike, if they were being negligent;

 - The employer of the driver, if the driver was on duty at the time of the crash;